barricklab/breseq/src/doc/introduction.rst

 * Deatherage, D.E., Barrick, J.E.
 (2014) Identification of mutations in laboratory-evolved microbes from next-generation sequencing data using *breseq*. *Methods Mol.
 Biol.* **1151**: 165–188. `Link to Full Text <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4239701>`_

-See the :ref:`annotated-bibliography` for a full list of papers that describe |breseq|.
+See the :ref:`annotated_bibliography` for a full list of papers that describe |breseq|.
 We appreciate you also citing these publications if they are relevant for your application.